-The federal LIHEAP statute requires income limits of no more than 150 percent FPIG or 60 percent of the state median income.
+The federal LIHEAP statute requires income limits of no more than 150 percent of the FPIG or 60 percent of the state median income.
+42 U.S.C. § 8624(b)(2)(B).
 Pennsylvania uses the 150 percent FPIG to provide the most effective assistance to vulnerable low-income households.
-The income limit will remain at 150 percent of the FPIG.